awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-event-formats.md

 }
 ```

-`<finding content>` is the content, in JSON format, of a finding that is sent by the event\.
+`<finding content>` is the content, in JSON format, of the finding that is sent by the event\.

 For a complete list of finding attributes, see [AWS Security Finding Format \(ASFF\)](securityhub-findings-format.md)\.